New Solutions to an Old School Industry

 We decided the best way to solve the parts placement problem is to remove the burden of component orientation from our customers.
 All we ask is that you verify that the centroid data (center location) of your component is correct, and our automated manufacturing platform will take on the work of setting the orientation for you.
 Our backend system will analyze the silkscreen, paste data, and interconnectivity to determine the most likely orientation with a final quality check from one of our highly skilled assembly techs before final production.

-If you wish to override your silkscreen, or if a component can have multiple likely orientations and you’d like to orient it in a non-standard way (such as a FFC connector facing inwards), you can let us know by using the PCB Assembly Notes feature.
+If you wish to override your silkscreen, or if a component can have multiple likely orientations and you’d like to orient it in a non-standard way (such as a FFC connector facing inwards), you can let us know by adding a part specific note.
 For all other major corrections, you will need to edit the source data in your EDA or tool of choice, and re-upload on the Design Files screen.

 For a full write-up on this new feature, please visit the help doc: The Parts Placement Screen